 Sampling – The process of obtaining representative portions of materials suspected of containing asbestos, including the taking of bulk portions of materials for analysis to determine composition, and the collection of air for the purposes of measuring asbestos content.

-School – Any elementary or secondary school as defined in section 198 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
-2854).
+School – Any elementary or secondary school as defined in Section 198 of the Elementary and Secondary Education Act of 1965 (20 U.S.C. § 6301 et seq.).

-School Building:
+School Building - Includes each of the following:

 Any structure suitable for use as a classroom, including a school facility such as a library, school eating facility, or facility used for the preparation of food.